rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 ### Test Startup Requirement

-Prior to commencing the test, it is necessary for the Test to initialize all FP LEDs.

-Before the test begins, the Test must ensure that the `FPD` mode is set correctly.

-The supported `FPD` configurations shall be read from the settings files to set and get during the validation.
+NA

 ### Emulator Requirement

-Emulator will support the 7-Segment display and shall control the brightness
+Emulator will boot with the configurations that should include
+1. 7-seg `FPD` Text/Clock mode, Brighness, cyclerate, supported characters, Rows, columns, and Vertical/Horizontal scroll supported on the platform.

 ### Control Plane Requirement

-Control Panel should able read the data from the tool that shall recorgnize the text display and brightness level.
+Control Panel should able read the data from the tool that shall recognize the text display and brightness level.
 This data should be validated to declare the test result.

 ## Frontpanel Display Text Mode and Scroll control